Skip to content

 Using Docker compose

-In the previous section, we created an Express server and knew that it runs in port 3000, and ran it with docker build -t express-server . && docker run -p 3000:3000 express-server.
+In the previous section, we created an Express server, knowing that it will run in port 3123, and used the commands docker build -t express-server . && docker run -p 3123:3000 express-server to ran it.
 This already looks like something you would need to put into a script to remember.
 Fortunately, Docker offers us a better solution.

 Docker compose is another fantastic tool, which can help us to manage containers.
 Let's start using compose as we learn more about containers as it will help us save some time with the configuration.